Senths02/portfolio/src/content/watch-party-data.md

 <br>

 ### BBC Together
 During early research, some participants considered the branding slightly dated.
-But we began to receive positive comments following changes to the brand and visual design.
+But we began to receive many positive comments following changes to the brand and visual design.

 </details>
 <br>